Subscribe to Our Newsletter

 Why We're Appealing

 The law is clear: final disciplinary actions must be disclosed.
-Blanket denials aren't allowed when redactions are possible per statute 65 P.S. § 67.706.
+Blanket denials aren't allowed when records can reasonably be redacted to protect exempt information, per 65 P.S. § 67.706.

 What’s Next